Should I Sell My House Now?

 Conclusion

 Selling your house is not a decision that should be taken lightly.
-You must consider all of the factors surrounding selling your house and explore your options before making a final decision.
+You must consider all factors involved in selling your house and explore your options before making a final decision.